1986–87 Segunda División B

 The 1986–87 Segunda División B season was the 10th since its establishment.
 The first matches of the season were played on 30 August 1986, and the season ended on 14 June 1987.

+Unlike the previous seasons, the division consisted of a single group instead of two geographically-defined groups.
+CD Tenerife were the champions.

 Overview before the season

 22 teams joined the league, including four relegated from the 1985–86 Segunda División and 6 promoted from the 1985–86 Tercera División.